Rules and Regulations

 The process of reviewing and changing rules and regulations is a public one.
 The rules and regulations issued by the Colorado Department of Public Safety are shown here so that you may know about the process and can comment on how they could affect you or your business.
 Your comments will be taken into consideration during the review process, and you are always welcome to attend any meetings associated with the review process.
 If you have questions concerning CDPS rules, please contact Bobbie Mooney at firstname.lastname@example.org.

-Rulemaking Announcement for Division of Fire Prevention and Control Rules
+Rulemaking Hearing Announced for the Division of Fire Prevention and Control

 8 CCR 1507-3 (Firefighter Voluntary Certification Program): Proposed Amendments.
 To reduce redundancy and increase efficiency, DFPC proposes combining the rules for the Firefighter Voluntary Certification Program with the rules for the Hazardous Materials Responder Voluntary Certificate Program.
 As amended, 8 CCR 1507-3 will now address both the Firefighter and the Hazardous Materials Responder Voluntary Certificate Programs.